 Currently my work has been published in ten books.
-These books can be found in stores near you, on Amazon, at Barnes & Noble, in iTunes, and many other places where quality literature is located.
+They are available in all the places you like to shop.
 Click the image of any book below for more info or to order a copy.

 AWESOME TWEETNESS YOU WANT TO GET YOUR HANDS ON